kiranleu/Data_Project/README.md

 ## Features

-1. This project show a relationship between the differen comparision charts.
-This comparision is shown trhow changing the color and size of each piece of chart in relation to the other charts.
+1. This project show a relationship between the different comparison charts.
+This comparison is shown trhow changing the color and size of each piece of chart in relation to the other charts.
 This feature makes the charts being more readable and easy to understand.

 2. _Reset all Button_
-    This button allows the user to reset all the charts to the begining point at any time.
+    This button allows the user to reset all the charts to the beginning point at any time.

-3. When the viewport is resize the charts will restar automatically.
+3. When the viewport is resize the charts will restart automatically.

 ### Future Features